devflowinc/ruby-sdk/docs/DatasetApi.md

 Delete Dataset by Tracking ID

-Delete Dataset by Tracking ID  Delete a dataset by its tracking id.
+Delete a dataset by its tracking id.
 The auth'ed user must be an owner of the organization to delete a dataset.

 ### Examples